datavieri/ProgrammingAssignment2/Usage.md

   >
 ```

-Plotting the product between m and its inverse matrix returns a nice diagonal matrix:
+Plotting the product between m and its inverse matrix gives a nice diagonal matrix:

 ![Screenshot](images/r-studio.png?raw=true)